-The Youth Commission thanks Supervisors Campos for calling attention to the need for a TAY designated Navigation Center, and the commission supports including TAY beds and services in the future Navigation Centers.
-Moreover, we also recognize the importance of creating long-term, permanent housing options for the San Francisco's most disconnected young people.
+The Youth Commission thanks Supervisor Campos for calling attention to the need for a TAYdesignated Navigation Center, and the commission supports including TAY beds and services in the future Navigation Centers.
+Moreover, we also recognize the importance of creating longterm, permanent housing options for San Francisco's most disconnected young people.